© Crown copyright 2018

 Labels on food sold as ‘organic’ must indicate the organic control body with which the processor or packer is registered.
 The labels must, as a minimum, include a code number that denotes the approved control body.
 Products sold as organic must also carry the EU organic logo on the packaging.

 Importers of organic food must register all consignments of organic produce via TRACES NT to ensure the traceability of organic food and feed.

-If the UK leaves the EU in March 2019 without a deal some processes would remain the same:
+If the UK leaves the EU without a deal some processes would remain the same:

 - The UK would continue to maintain our high standards of food production and labelling.

 - UK organic control bodies would be able to continue certifying UK organic operators for trade within the UK.

 - The UK intends to continue to recognise those countries currently equivalent to the EU.
 Therefore, the import and export of organic goods to or from countries such as the USA, Canada, Japan and South Korea should only be minimally disrupted, if at all.